 “No!”
-Eva ran forward, as if there were a way to follow them into Faerie.
+Eva ran forward, as if there were a way to follow them into the beyond.
 She cursed, spinning on the spot where they’d been standing.
 Giancarlo was only a historian.
-There was no telling what sort of mistakes he’d make in Faerie.
-She cursed again.
-He was in Faerie.
+There was no telling what sort of mistakes he’d make.

-Eva left the circle of chalk open since she needed the Fae to touch her.
+Eva left the circle of chalk open since she would need the Hidden Person to touch her.
 She knelt on the ground and lay the willow branch across her left palm, loosely.
 Setting her teeth, she drew the blade of the knife across the cut in her thumb, reopening it.
 She wiped the blade on her trousers and shoved it into the sheath at her belt.
 She let the blood flow over the willow branch, coating the brown wood in scarlet.
-Blood magic was dangerous, but she needed a binding contract if she had any hope of getting Giancarlo out of Faerie.
+Blood magic was dangerous, but she needed a binding contract if she had any hope of getting Giancarlo out of the beyond.

-Bending the wood, she wove it into a simple circlet, chanting in a patois of Gaelic and Cherokee as she did.
+Bending the wood, she wove it into a simple circlet, chanting a spell that blended elements of Classical Gaelic and Cherokee as she did.
 Magic thickened in the air around her, shimmering in a haze outside the chalk circle.
-The veil between the mortal world and Faerie thinned and Cennetig stepped through.
+The veil between the mortal world and beyond thinned and Cennetig stepped through.

 “Nita took Giancarlo.”
 Forget the formality of greeting.
 “She said you gave the hotdogs to her family.
 They’re dead.”
 She held out the circlet.
 “I charge you to return Giancarlo.”

-She had no idea if her claim was strong enough— They had never done anything that wasn’t related to the job, but Eva took a chance.
-“I was contracted to keep him safe when dealing with Faerie.
+She had no idea if her claim was strong enough– She and Giancarlo had never done anything that wasn’t related to the job, but Eva took a chance.
+“I was contracted to keep him safe when dealing with the Hidden People.
 If you take me to him, I will win Giancarlo free myself.
 Tell me what your price is.”

 “A kiss.”
 His lips curled into a thin smile.

 She bit the inside of her cheek, thinking.
-Kisses were the catalyst to a lot of different spells in every region of Faerie.
+Kisses were the catalyst to a lot of different spells in almost every branch of the Hidden People.
 This wouldn’t be as simple as it sounded.
 “What would you do with this kiss?”